IABTechLab/uid2docs/api/v2/upgrade-guide.md

 The v2 updates to the UID2 API include the following:

-- To prevent sensitive UID2 information from leaking to a network operator or the UID2 service operator, application [API layer encryption](./encryption-decryption.md) has been added, which provides E2E content protection.<br>This means that performing calls to the v2 endpoints requires encrypting the POST request body and decrypting the response.
+- [Application API layer encryption](./encryption-decryption.md) has been added.
+It provides E2E content protection and prevents sensitive UID2 information from leaking to a network operator or the UID2 service operator.<br>This also means that performing calls to the v2 endpoints requires encrypting the POST request body and decrypting the response.
-- In addition to the client API key for [authentication](./encryption-decryption.md#authentication-and-authorization), a client secret is now required for encrypting API requests and decrypting API responses.
+- In addition to the client API key for [authentication](./README.md#authentication-and-authorization), a client secret is now required for encrypting API requests and decrypting API responses.
 - The HTTP request type of all GET endpoints in the [UID2 API v1](../v1/endpoints/README.md) has changed from GET to POST in the [UID2 API v2](./endpoints/README.md).
 - No more query parameters are required in requests.
 The new POST methods take input parameters as the request body in the JSON format.
 - No URL-encoding of parameter values is required.